 And among the more important entries, we have the video memory.

-In 2020, you’ll find that the overwhelming majority of graphics cards utilize GDDR memory, and in this guide, we’ll be explaining what it is, and answer some other questions that you might have about it, so read on!
+In 2023, you’ll find that the overwhelming majority of graphics cards feature GDDR memory, and in this guide, we’ll be explaining what it is, and answer some other questions that you might have about it, so read on!

 Table of ContentsShow